- 08/01/2025

 Exemption on Income from Minor Children – Section 10(32):

-Income earned by minor children from investments or other sources is clubbed with the parent’s income.
-However, an exemption of ₹1,500 per child is available for up to two children.
+Income received by minor children from investments or otherwise is aggregated with the parent’s income.
+Still, an exemption to the extent of ₹1,500 per child can be claimed for a maximum of two children.

 Exemption on Profit Sharing from a Partnership Firm – Section 10(2A):

-If you’re a partner in a partnership firm, the share of profit you receive is fully exempt from tax.
-This is because the firm’s profits are already taxed at the entity level.
+As a partner in a partnership firm, your share of profit is completely tax-free.
+The reason is that the profits of the firm are already taxed at the firm level.

 Exemption on Retrenchment Compensation – Section 10(10B):